VISEGRAD BLOG: Victorious at home, Orban faces deeper isolation abroad

 It could also send the wrong signal to countries applying for membership.
 “It is already giving ambiguous signal to countries on the way to the EU,” said Muller.

 Moreover, Warsaw is also unlikely to completely abandon Orban.
-Jaroslaw Kaczynski, head of the Law and Justice party and the country’s de facto leader, will not want to leave himself vulnerable to punishment by Brussels, though relations with Budapest are unlikely to return to their former warmth, at least while Putin’s atrocities remain fresh in the memory.
+Jaroslaw Kaczynski, head of the Law and Justice Party and the country’s de facto leader, will not want to leave himself vulnerable to punishment by Brussels, though relations with Budapest are unlikely to return to their former warmth, at least while Putin’s atrocities remain fresh in the memory.

 “Law and Justice may make a rational calculation and realise they need Orban,” says Janebova.